Prince Hisahito celebrates his 3rd birthday

 Before Prince Hisahito’s birth, the Imperial Family of Japan had been plagued by lack of male heirs.
 That led to increasingly vocal calls to amend the Imperial Succession Laws so that Princess Aiko, the only child of Crown Prince Naruhito and Crown Princess Masako, could ascend to the Throne one day.
 However, with the birth of the male Heir, the calls for Imperial equality have been largely stifled: in 2007, Prince Minister Shinzo Abe officially announced that he would not go forward with plans to alter the succession laws.
 Since Prince Hisahito’s birth, his parents have acquired a more prominent role in the Imperial Family: as critics note, they are often called to fulfil engagements befitting the Crown Prince and Princess.

-You can find more information about Prince Hisahito, including pictures and videos from his birthday, in this thread.Filed under Japanese Royals
+You can find more information about Prince Hisahito, including pictures and videos from his birthday, in this thread.Filed under Japan

-Tagged Birthday, Portraits, Prince Hisahito of Japan, Succession.
+Tagged Birthday, Portraits, Prince Hisahito of Akishino, Succession.